 What makes RaMP different than other DCIM solutions?

-RaMP is the only DCIM with full auto-discovery, automated change management, and the ability to monitor everything in the data center from virtual machines to IT equipment (servers, network, storage) to facilities equipment (power, cooling, and environmental).
+RaMP is the only DCIM with full auto-discovery, automated change management, software management, and the ability to monitor everything in the data center from virtual machines to IT equipment (servers, network, storage) to facilities equipment (power, cooling, and environmental).

 Want to learn more?
 Click here for an overview of RaMP.